 Volunteer activities in the Maldives

-Every whale shark project begins on a Sunday.
-Your team will contain up to eight volunteers.
+The whale shark project usually begins on a Monday.
+Your team will contain up to ten volunteers.
 Don't presume that you will have a small role to play because you are a volunteer.
 You will be significantly involved in the whale shark conservation project.
-You will spend at least four days a week on a boat called the Dhoni looking out for whale sharks with other volunteers.
+For five to six days a week you will be involved in looking out for whale sharks and other marine animals together with the other volunteers.

 Accommodation in the Maldives